Installing DKubeX on EKS Cluster using Terraform

 release

-Version of DKubeX to be installed
+Version of DKubeX to be installed, in this case, 0.9

 flyte_enabled